 As I remarked earlier, I will go almost anywhere my beloved leads me, and it was a remark of John’s that led me to this movie, which in 1995 was released to much acclaim in England but neglected and devalued in the States when it was shown here a year later.
 When asked by The Telegraph about his early musical influences, said John Wilson, “Brass bands.
 Coming from a working-class background, the tradition of amateur music-making was important to me…”

 In this scene Tara Fitzgerald is showing the lads her superior proficiency on the flugelhorn, which inspires their conductor—played by Lancashire-born Peter Postlethwaite—to consider taking the band on a competition tour and win some desperately needed prize money for their out-of-work members.
-There were a spate of British films in the 90s that dealt with the mass unemployment in Britain that created a crisis in the culture of the north of the country a decade earlier, The Full Monty and Billy Elliot being two of the better known.
+There were a spate of British films in the 90s that dealt with the mass unemployment in Britain in the 80s that created a crisis in the culture of the north of the country a decade earlier, The Full Monty and Billy Elliot being two of the better known.
 Brassed Off is well written, well acted, has lots of very listenable music, and well deserves a larger audience.

 - “The Story So Far, with Conductor John Wilson”

 - “The Story So Far; Or, Conductor John Wilson—His Limits”